Forest Health: Mountain Pine Beetle

 As hazard trees are removed, material is consolidated for utilization in park trails or construction projects.
 In past years, excess material that has not been reused within the park has been made available to the public through firewood collection permits.
 In 2009, 105 firewood collection permits were issued.
 Park staff continually research additional options for utilizing material resulting from hazard tree removals.

 Another priority is to continue to spray carbaryl to protect high value trees on both the east and west sides of the park.
 High value trees are in front country locations such as campgrounds, historic landscapes, picnic areas, park buildings and infrastructure, and visitor centers.
 They are important for shade, visual screening, cultural significance, and outstanding visual quality.

-There is no effective means of controlling a large beetle outbreak in such a vast area as the park’s backcountry, which comprises about 95% of the park.
-Therefore, in the backcountry bark beetle populations are allowed to fluctuate under natural processes with some limited mitigation work occurring around some designated backcountry campsites.
+There is no effective means of controlling a large beetle outbreak in such a vast area as the park's backcountry, which comprises about 95 percent of the park.
+Therefore, bark beetle populations in the backcountry are allowed to fluctuate under natural processes with some limited mitigation work occurring around some designated backcountry campsites.

-The issues of beetles, the changing forests of the western United States and Canda, as well as the changing landscape of Rocky Mountain National Park are reminders to us all of nature's ability to change beyond human control.
-At the same time, we have found it helpful to explore these forests to see all of the young new trees starting to grow.
+The issue of beetles, the changing forests of the western United States and Canada, as well as the changing landscape of Rocky Mountain National Park are reminders to us all of nature's ability to change beyond human control.
+As the same time, we have found it helpful to explore these forests to see all of the young new trees starting to grow.

 Courtesy of USFS